mediachain/aleph/README.md

 [Phase II architecture](https://blog.mediachain.io/looking-backwards-looking-forwards-9149bf00f876#.kkym75h9h).

 Aleph provides two main components.
 First is a client for the HTTP API exposed by [concat][concat], the reference go peer implementation.
-Second, aleph is also a peer in its own right,
+Second is a lightweight peer in its own right.

 ## Installation